Roberrt: Plot

 Present: Roberrt/Raghava requests Amrutha to keep his past as a secret from Arjun.
-Meanwhile, Nana and Sarkar arrive in Lucknow where he traps Amrutha's father Vishwanath Bhat in a food poisoning case and also frames Roberrt/Raghava in Tripathi's murder case.
-He calls Roberrt/Raghava and divulges that they kidnapped Arjun and tells him to finish the matter once and for all.
-Roberrt/Raghava arrives and finishes Nana, Kishan, and Sarkar without Arjun's knowledge where they have killed in Ram Navami event.
+Nana learns about Roberrt/Raghava's existence from Sarkar, where he arrives in Lucknow and traps Amrutha's father Vishwanath Bhat in a food poisoning case.
+Nana also frames Roberrt/Raghava in Tripathi's death, where he calls Roberrt/Raghava and divulges that they kidnapped Arjun and tells him to finish the matter once and for all.
+Roberrt/Raghava arrives and secretly finishes Nana, Kishan, and Sarkar in Rama Navami event.

 Cast

 Production

 Production of the film began with the working title D53.
 Producers of Hebbuli and Ondalla Eradalla, Umapathy Films, announced that they would collaborate with Darshan under the direction of Tharun Kishore Sudhir, in whose debut movie Chowka (2017), Darshan had made a special appearance as Robert.
 Principal photography began in June 2019.
 The first theme poster was released by the production house on 6 November 2018, while the title of the movie was announced as "Roberrt" on 25 December 2018 on Christmas.
 The second theme poster of the movie was released on 5 June 2019 on the eve of Ramzan festival.